spatialthoughts/courses/docs/python-dataviz-output/supplement_cartographic_elements.md

 ### Creating Maps with Cartographic Elements

-This notebook shows how to use the [EOMaps](https://eomaps.readthedocs.io/en/latest/index.html) to crate maps with cartographic elements such as north arrow, scalebar and gridlines.
+This notebook shows how to use the [EOMaps](https://eomaps.readthedocs.io/en/latest/index.html) library to create maps with cartographic elements such as north arrow, scalebar and gridlines.

 #### Setup and Data Download